 Some brands of pregnancy tests are less reliable than others and their sensitivities may vary from test to test.
 The packaging of the at-home urine pregnancy test should indicate the test’s sensitivity.

-If a woman believes she is pregnant, but the urine test is negative, she should test her urine again in a few days.
-If the test is still negative, she should speak with a doctor and request a blood test.
+If someone believes she is pregnant, but the urine test is negative, they should test her urine again in a few days.
+If the test is still negative, they should speak with a doctor and request a blood test.

-Any woman experiencing symptoms of pregnancy should consult with a doctor to confirm the diagnosis or provide emergency care if necessary.
+Anyone experiencing pregnancy symptoms should consult with a doctor to confirm the diagnosis or provide emergency care if necessary.